John R. and Kathy R. Hairston College of Health and Human Sciences

 Office of the Dean

-The HCHHS is also home to the Center of Excellence for Integrative Health Disparities and Equity Research (CIHDER), a hub for multidisciplinary research and community engagement efforts to alleviate health disparities and eliminate health inequities.
-These efforts are achieved via research, community engagement, and training.
-More importantly, our students are integrated into research experiences that enhance their critical thinking skills and prepare them to work in multidisciplinary team environments
+Hairston is also home to the Center of Excellence for Integrative Health Disparities and Equity Research (CIHDER), a hub for multidisciplinary research and community engagement efforts to alleviate health disparities and eliminate health inequities.
+These efforts are achieved through research, community engagement and training.
+More importantly, our students are integrated into CIHDER research experiences that enhance their critical thinking skills and prepare them to work in multidisciplinary team environments.
+The Hairston College is also home to the North Carolina Regional Diabetes Research Center (NCDRC).

 Elimelda Ongeri, Ph.D.